gren-lang/book/src/content/docs/syntax/pattern_matching.md

 description: Pattern matching in Gren
 ---

 When dealing with [custom types](/book/syntax/custom_types/), you likely want to do different things based on the actual value of the custom type.
-The `case of` expression provides this flexibility.
+The `when is` expression provides this flexibility.

 ```elm
 type Role